Goverance and Organization Structure

 Meetings shall be held at the principal office of the corporation unless otherwise provided by the board, including telephonic conference with roll call votes, or by written electronic method.

 SECTION 8.
 REGULAR MEETINGS

-Regular meetings of Directors shall be held annually on a date and time as selected by the Chairperson of the Board with the concurrence of a majority of the Board provided that such annual meetings shall provide a minimum of 30 days written notice.
+Regular meetings of Directors shall be held annually in January and in October in the odd years. on a date and time as selected by the Chair of the Board with the concurrence of a majority of the Board provided that such annual meetings shall provide a minimum of 30 days written notice.

 SECTION 9.
 SPECIAL MEETINGS

-Special meetings of the Board of Directors may be called by the Chairperson of the Board, the Vice-Chair, the Secretary, by any two directors, or, if different, by the persons specifically authorized under the laws of this state to call special meetings of the board.
-Such meetings shall be held at the principal office of the corporation or at the place designated by the person or persons calling the special meeting providing such meeting shall be called with 30 day written notification to all current board members.
-Special meetings may also be held by telephonic conference with roll call vote or by written electronic methods.
+Special meetings of the Board of Directors may be called by the Chair of the Board, or any three directors, or, if different, by the persons specifically authorized under the laws of this state to call special meetings of the board.

 SECTION 10.
 NOTICE OF MEETINGS